subtleGradient/fusebox/README.markdown

   - Sandboxed natives don't affect the document natives but in some cases document natives may affect sandboxed natives.
 The `__proto__` technique used by Gecko\WebKit is affected by modifications to the document natives.
+To avoid this issue simply create the Fusebox before modifying the document natives.

           Array.prototype.sort = function() { return "Oh noes!" };
           fb.Array(1, 2, 3).sort(); // "Oh noes!"